The 14th of July is Bastille Day.

-On this day in 1789, ordinary French citizens stormed the prison called the “Bastille” to free the prisoners in it.
+On this day in 1789, ordinary French citizens stormed the prison known as the “Bastille” to free the prisoners in it.
 This is when the French revolution really got going, and two days later the King recognized the revolution and the new French flag.
 In France, the day is called “Fête Nationale.”

 The new, simple regional cooking in France is called “cuisine de terroir.”